k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/Fabric_Web_Studio/version_2-1/About.md

 - **Docker Engine and Compose Plugin**
   - Install Docker Engine: [https://docs.docker.com/engine/install/](https://docs.docker.com/engine/install/)
   - Install Docker Compose: [https://docs.docker.com/compose/install/](https://docs.docker.com/compose/install/)
-  - Docker Desktop includes Docker Compose plugin by default.
+  - Docker Desktop includes the Docker Compose plugin by default.
   - Use the native Docker Compose plugin (not the legacy `docker-compose` Python utility).

-> Please refer to the installation instructions provided in the <a href="https://support.k2view.com/Academy/articles/98_maintenance_and_operational/Installations/dcr_web_studio/version2.1/6-Docker-Compose.html">Installing Docker and Docker Compose </a> topic.
+> Please refer to the installation instructions provided in the <a href="https://support.k2view.com/Academy/articles/98_maintenance_and_operational/Installations/Fabric_Web_Studio/version_2-1/6-Docker-Compose.html">Installing Docker and Docker Compose </a> topic.

 - **WSL2 (Windows Subsystem for Linux 2)** *(Windows only)*
   - Recommended for Windows users.
   - Install WSL2 and a supported Linux distribution (e.g., Ubuntu) to ensure full compatibility.

 To install Docker Compose Runtime for K2view Fabric Web Studio on Microsoft Windows, you will need to use Windows Subsystem for Linux (WSL) in conjunction with a Linux distribution.
 When installing on Microsoft Windows with WSL, you need to install a Linux distribution instead of using the default distribution bundled by Microsoft's WSL.
 Using the Microsoft-provided Linux distribution will cause the Docker Compose Runtime for Fabric Services to fail to run correctly.
-Instructions are provided in the <a href="https://support.k2view.com/Academy/articles/98_maintenance_and_operational/Installations/dcr_web_studio/version2.1/6-Docker-Compose.html">Installing Docker and Docker Compose </a> topic.
+Instructions are provided in the <a href="https://support.k2view.com/Academy/articles/98_maintenance_and_operational/Installations/Fabric_Web_Studio/version_2-1/6-Docker-Compose.html">Installing Docker and Docker Compose </a> topic.

 ---